Addictions

 • Navigation

-The patient moves through the garden with his own steps or by teleporting.
+The patient moves through the garden either by walking or using teleportation.

-He can open both grills and skewer and remove the sausages with a grill fork.
+Both grills can be opened, and the sausages can be skewered and removed with a grill fork.

-The plates can be picked up and the sausages placed on them.
+The plates can be picked up, and the sausages can be placed on them.

 • Drinks

-Next to the barbecue is a table with an ice tray containing cans of beer and a bottle of wine.
+Next to the grill, there is a table with an ice bucket containing beer cans and a bottle of wine.
 A corkscrew is also there.
 The cans and bottles can be opened in the same way as in the ‘Private party’ and ‘Supermarket’ scenarios.
 Alternatively, an already opened bottle of water can be held in the hand and poured out or drunk directly.

-If you provide a physical chair, you can use it to sit at the virtual tables (as in all scenarios)
+If a physical chair is provided, you can sit with it at the virtual tables (as in all scenarios).

 360-degree-films